Thomson Snell & Passmore helps a client of Headway in West Kent following a road traffic accident - Barry.

 Headway in West Kent

 Barry sought support from Headway in West Kent.
 He attended the day centre as a member after his brain injury and then later started to volunteer at the centre.
-He had already started a personal injury claim but the staff at the centre suggested he got a second opinion from their directory of solicitors who specialise in brain injury; they provided him the directory which led to him contacting Jonathan Clement.
+He had already started a personal injury claim but the staff at the centre suggested he got a second opinion from their directory of solicitors who specialise in brain injury; they provided him the directory.

 How we helped

-The case was transferred to Thomson Snell & Passmore and Jonathan Clement and his team started work on gathering the crucial medical evidence.
+The case was transferred to Thomson Snell & Passmore and the team started work on gathering the crucial medical evidence.

-Jonathan Clement made a successful application to transfer to the High Court in London.
+A successful application to transfer to the High Court in London was made.
 Once there a timetable was put in place giving permission for further expert evidence to be obtained.

-After finalising the medical evidence Jonathan and his team were able to properly value the case.
+After finalising the medical evidence the team were able to properly value the case.
 The defendant was invited to attend a joint settlement meeting and the case settled for approximately double the value of the defendant’s original offer.

 Finishing the case